Yugoslav M57 Tokarev Pistol.

 Magazines - 9 rd Detachable Box.

-Sights - Fixed Notched Blade and Ramp.
+Sights - Fixed Notch and Blade.

 3 Generations of Soviet Cold War Handguns.
 From Top: M1895 Nagant, M57 Tokarev, and Makarov